trygu/kanjidic2-sqlite-builder/README.md

 -- JLPT study sets
 SELECT literal, meanings_en, readings_on, freq
 FROM kanji_seed
-WHERE jlpt = 5  -- N5 level kanji
+WHERE jlpt = 5  -- N5 level kanji (easiest)
 ORDER BY freq;

+-- All JLPT levels with counts
+SELECT jlpt,
+       CASE jlpt
+         WHEN 1 THEN 'N1 (hardest)'
+         WHEN 2 THEN 'N2'
+         WHEN 3 THEN 'N3'
+         WHEN 4 THEN 'N4'
+         WHEN 5 THEN 'N5 (easiest)'
+       END as level_name,
+       COUNT(*) as kanji_count
+FROM kanji
+WHERE jlpt IS NOT NULL
+GROUP BY jlpt
+ORDER BY jlpt;
 ```

 ### Quiz Generation Queries